Skip site navigation (1)Skip section navigation (2)

 --ignore-other-worktrees

-git checkout refuses when the wanted ref is already checked out by
+git checkout refuses when the wanted branch is already checked out

-another worktree.
-This option makes it check the ref out anyway.
-In
+or otherwise in use by another worktree.
+This option makes it check

 --overwrite-ignore, --no-overwrite-ignore